 Today, I’m excited to bring you 7 books perfect for this painfully short, but oh-so-sweet, season.
 Reading together is a wonderful way to celebrate the rhythms of the year, and beautiful picture books can be just the inspiration you need for family creativity!

-Children’s Books for Spring
+Children’s Books About Spring for Preschoolers

 1. And Then It’s Spring by Julie Fogliano, illustrated by Erin E. Stead